 “In dark evenings when they are upon the fishing grounds,” 17th century English explorer John Josselyn (1638 – 1675) had written after visiting New England, “the Indian lights a piece of dry Birch Bark… and holds it over the side of his Canow…Sturgeon mounts… where he is slain and taken with a fish gig.”

 Sturgeon Creek is the name given to another brook that empties into the Piscataqua about a mile south of Black Brook.
 Sturgeon could be 12 to 18 feet long and over 600 pounds during the first decades after Europeans arrived.
 The Indians also traded them.
-The huge fish were sometimes even pickled and shipped to England.
+The huge fish were sometimes pickled and shipped to England, where seafood had been overfished and was far less plentiful.

 Two young neighbor couples settling down